mrdavidjwatts/esp8266Module/README.md

 - (Half way there, currently per function) Replacing the delays with a milis timeout // I am not sure how long this will take or even if it will be reliable
 - (Finished) Replacing switch statement to use ENUM to make the WiFi States more readable
 - Suggestions?

+The code currently comes in at -
+Sketch uses 23,426 bytes (72%) of program storage space.
+Maximum is 32,256 bytes.
+Global variables use 1,252 bytes (61%) of dynamic memory, leaving 796 bytes for local variables.
+Maximum is 2,048 bytes.